Mysore Ashtanga Practice

 If you're new, you must take our Intro Course or Intro Workshop before attending Mysore sessions.

 Mysore style practice is welcoming, intelligent and appropriate for all students; it is the traditional and ideal method for learning Ashtanga Yoga.
-Students learn Ashtanga more quickly in Mysore classes vs. Led classes, and those with a dedicated Mysore style Ashtanga practice more quickly gain physical and spiritual strength, flexibility and proficiency, too.
-If you are serious about learning Ashtanga yoga, then dedicate yourself and we will help you develop a disciplined and meditative self practice you can do anywhere.
+All levels practice together, those brand new to yoga, to those who've been practicing for years.
+Students integrate Ashtanga yoga more quickly in Mysore style classes vs. Led classes, and those with a dedicated Mysore style Ashtanga practice more quickly gain physical and spiritual strength, flexibility and proficiency, too.
+If you are serious about learning Ashtanga yoga, then dedicate yourself to Mysore practice and we will help you develop a disciplined and meditative self practice you can do anywhere.
 You’ll get to know and trust your teachers and your fellow practitioners during this process, through communication and feedback and regular participation.
 In the beginning weeks, expect your practice to last about 45 minutes, no matter what your level of yoga experience.
 You’ll be taught postures one-by-one or in short sections.
 Our teachers will aid you in memorizing the sequence and assessing your needs for alternatives or props.
 You’ll be asked to repeat portions of what you learn to help you assimilate the information.
 You’ll learn the series progressively while doing so at a pace appropriate for you.
 You are never pushed beyond your abilities; safe and steady progress is best facilitated by regular, consistent practice.
-Over time, our teachers share more postures and sections of the practice as you become comfortable and integrate your understanding.
-We encourage you to explore and deepen your practice, and to work regularly, a minimum of 2 days a week with our teachers, to cultivate a potent, disciplined, and meditative practice.
+Over time, our teachers share more postures and sections of the practice as you become comfortable and integrate.
+We encourage you to explore and deepen your practice, and to work regularly, a minimum of 2 days to up to 6 days a week with our teachers, to cultivate a potent, disciplined, and meditative practice.

 There's a worldwide community of Mysore style Ashtanga shalas - like this one in Estonia - where dedicated Ashtanga practitioners are always welcomed.
 Take an Intro Course with us to get started!